-- Students who arrived at Quest on or after September 2020, have not yet completed Question block, and were previously enrolled at other institutions of higher education, may reapply for transfer credit after consulting with their advisor/mentor - Students entering Quest who were previously enrolled at other institutions of higher education may request transfer credit - · Students with AP, IB, CEGEP or other advanced high school courses may likewise apply for Quest credit - Students normally cannot receive more than a total of 16 courses of credit upon admission.
+- Students entering Quest who were previously enrolled at other institutions of higher education may request transfer credit - · Students with AP, IB, CEGEP or other advanced high school courses may likewise apply for Quest credit - Students normally cannot receive more than a total of 16 courses of credit upon admission.
 Only four of those may be from advanced high school courses.
 At least 50% of a student's total credits must be taken at Quest